yagnik/salt-template/README.md

 - [ ] add support for custom beacons and schema management
 - [ ] add support for custom engine to listen on events and notify etc
 - [ ] documentation of some kind
+- [ ] check files changed by state files and ensure they are known
+- [ ] add code for base image, base image and repo lockdown